sendgrid/docs/source/Code_Examples/python.md

 )
 {% endcodeblock %}

-<h3>Using Sections</h3>
+###Using Sections

-<p>Used in conjunction with Substitutions, Sections can be used to further customize messages for the end users, and acts like a second tier of substitution data.
+Used in conjunction with Substitutions, Sections can be used to further customize messages for the end users, and acts like a second tier of substitution data.
 You can use message.set_section() to add a single section, or a pluralized message.set_sections() method to add several sections.
-You can read more about using Sections here: http://docs.sendgrid.com/documentation/api/smtp-api/developers-guide/section-tags/</p>
+More about [Sections]({{ root_url }}/API_Reference/SMTP_API/section_tags.html).

 {% codeblock lang:python %}
 message = sendgrid.Message("from@mydomain.com", "subject", "Hello %name%, you work at %place%",